Eun Ji-won: 2011–2013: Clover and HotSechGodRG

 In May 2014, it was announced that HotSechGodRG would return for a new show in July.
 Moon Hee-joon, Eun Ji-won, Danny Ahn, and Chun Myung Hoon starred in a new show called W.I.S.H.
-(Where is My Super Hero?), which was aired on OnStyle from July 19, 2014 to August 9, 2014.
+(Where is My Super Hero?).
+It aired on OnStyle from July 19, 2014 to August 9, 2014.

 2016: Sechs Kies reunion

 On the Saturday, Saturday's, I Am A Singer segment of the show Infinite Challenge, Sechs Kies held a reunion concert on September 10 and 11 at the Olympic Gymnastics Arena.
 The group re-banded and signed a contract under YG Entertainment.
 The group's reunion went viral, sparking an influx of old and new fans to gather, resulting in their comeback concert tickets to sell out in only five minutes.